Zhentao-Liu/KLT-JND/README.md

 at these critical points can be well characterized by a Weibull distribution.
 Given a testing image, its corresponding critical point is determined by a simple weighted average scheme where the weights are determined by a fitted Weibull distribution function.
 The performance of the proposed JND model is evaluated explicitly with direct JND prediction and implicitly with two applications including JND-guided noise injection and JND-guided image compression.
 Experimental results have demonstrated that our proposed JND model can achieve better performance than several latest JND models.

 # Download
-You can download our proposed software in this project page in the near future.
-Once our papar is accepted, we will upload it immediately.
+You can download our proposed software in this project page.

 # Requirement
 Matlab